 The virus travels through your nerves to your spinal cord and brain.
 The virus multiplies and eventually causes brain tissue destruction.

-The most common symptom of rabies is a fever that lasts for more than one day.
-Other symptoms include headache, nausea, vomiting, abdominal pain, anxiety, confusion, agitation, insomnia, difficulty swallowing, and speaking.
+The most common rabies symptom is a fever lasting more than one day.
+Other symptoms include headache, nausea, vomiting, abdominal pain, anxiety, confusion, agitation, insomnia, and difficulty swallowing and speaking.
 Some people will show no symptoms for months after being infected with the virus.

 After symptoms begin to show (which may take weeks or months), death usually results within days.
 If left untreated, rabies is always fatal.